stella3d/OscCore/README.md

 ## Installation

-Download & import the .unitypackage for your platform from the [Releases](https://github.com/stella3d/OscCore/releases) page.
+Download & import the .unitypackage from the [Releases](https://github.com/stella3d/OscCore/releases) page.

 Proper support for the [Unity package manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html) will come once I also have packages setup for the dependencies.